Tisha Emily Bohr, PhD

 Undergraduate: I started off as a transfer student from Santa Barbara City College and then continued on to a small State University, California State University Channel Islands, where I graduated Cum Laude with a Bachelor of Science in Biology and a minor in Chemistry in June, 2009.
 CSUCI’s emphasis on undergraduate teaching allowed me to benefit from extensive course material and labs.
 In addition, my curriculum included valuable lessons in analyzing scientific literature, oral presentation, grant writing and scientific practices.
 I was also able to conduct two research projects under Dr. Charles Sackerson, investigating sea mammal gene regulatory regions for myoglobin and the regulation and function of Drosophila even-skipped during development.
 I very much valued an educational experience that helped foster my science, technology, engineering and math (STEM) identity and this is where I gained my initial interest in the field of regeneration.

 Inclusive Teaching: I consider my non-traditional educational experience as one of the contributing factors that has led to my desire to learn pedagogical techniques that will contribute to developing strong, innovative and inclusive teaching practices that target a diverse student body.
 I am very passionate about STEM education and involving approaches to increase diversity and inclusivity within STEM fields.
-My experiences include; mentoring graduate rotation students, mentoring undergraduate lab researchers and teaching assistance for genetics lecture and lab.
+My experiences include; mentoring graduate rotation students, mentoring undergraduate lab researchers, teaching assistance for genetics lecture and lab and teaching a full course in Molecular Biology.

 In addition, my passion for STEM education is highlighted by my repeated participation in the Institute for Science and Engineer Educators (ISEE) Professional Development Program (PDP), which aims to prepare early scientists and engineers to be productive educators and professionals with a focus on effective inquiry-based and inclusive teaching techniques.
-Currently, I’m working with faculty through a Howard Hughes Medical Institute (HHMI) funded initiative to create active learning curriculum in introductory STEM courses using our latest PDP designs as models.
-Furthermore, I helped develop and and am an organizer for the STEM Active Learning Seminar Series, a continuing seminar series on STEM education and learning at UCSC, .
+I have also worked with faculty through a Howard Hughes Medical Institute (HHMI) funded initiative to create active learning curriculum in introductory STEM courses using our PDP designs as models.
+Furthermore, I helped develop and and am an organizer for the STEM Active Learning Seminar Series, a continuing seminar series on STEM education and learning at UCSC.

-In addition I participate in a variety of activities and groups that promote diversity, equity and inclusion on campus.
-For instance, I am the graduate student representative for the Chancellor’s Diversity Advisory Council.
-Also, in conjunction with the Division of Graduate Studies and the Office for Diversity, Equity and Inclusion I have designed a Diversity and Inclusion Certificate Program for UCSC graduate students modeled after the current Diversity and Inclusion Certificate Program offered to staff and faculty, which we are piloting in the 2015-2016 academic year.
-I’ve also served on the selection committee for the Chancellor’s Achievement Awards for Diversity.
+In addition I have participated in a variety of activities and groups that promote diversity, equity and inclusion on campus.
+For instance, in my graduate career I served as a representative for the Chancellor’s Diversity Advisory Council.
+Also, in conjunction with the Division of Graduate Studies and the Office for Diversity, Equity and Inclusion I helped designed a Diversity and Inclusion Certificate Program for UCSC graduate students modeled after the current Diversity and Inclusion Certificate Program offered to staff and faculty.
+At Cornell I am currently serving as a postdoctoral representative on the Office of Inclusion and Student Engagement’s Diversity Advisory Council.